lgreski/datasciencedepot/redFlagVsOpportunity.md

 1. **Companies hire on need:** During the interview process, hiring managers are looking to fill specific gaps in their talent base, and are focused on determining whether a candidate fills these gaps. <br><br>
 2. **No company is "ideal":** My personal experience is that every company has areas of improvement, even the company I founded.
 Therefore, a good fit between company and candidate occurs when a candidate's strengths help address a company's areas of growth / improvement. <br><br>
 3. **Data science is hard:** As I wrote in [Value of the Johns Hopkins Data Science Specialization](http://bit.ly/2j3EcCn), data science in real life is all about ambiguous problems, messy data, scores of algorithms to consider, and limited computer resources that challenge the scientist to produce actionable results within an acceptable timeframes and cost structures. <br><br>
 4. **People get paid for the "Three Rs:"** Generally speaking, people get paid to manage what I call "the three Rs" of *resources*, *risks*, and *revenue*.
-A fair amount of data science is related to managing risk -- risk of messy data, risk of insufficient computer resources, risk that models won't have required positive & negative predictive value, etc.
+A fair amount of data science is related to managing risk -- risk of messy data, risk of insufficient computer resources, risk that models won't have required positive & negative predictive value, etc.<br><br>
 5. **The primary goal of an interview is to receive an offer:** While it is important for a candidate to assess a prospective company, her/his primary goal is to receive an offer.
 Especially during a first round of interviews, a candidate should spend more effort establishing credibility than asking questions to evaluate the prospective employer.

 # Seeing the opportunities in "red flags"